cmugpi/cmugpi.github.io/topics/latex/index.md

 - [LaTeX Homework Template][jake-template]
   - This is Jake Zimmerman's LaTeX template.
-It was based off the CMU template above, with some convenience features added on top of it, and restyled a bit. __It's far more uncool than the one above__!
+It was based off the CMU template above, with some convenience features added on top of it, and restyled a bit.
+  -  __The "LaTeX Homework Class" replaces this template__!
 It's just here in case getting the class file to work turns out to be too tricky.
 - [Comprehensive Preamble][preamble]
   - This is a huge LaTeX preamble that contains useful macros for commonly used math symbols.